Workshop

 A flowSet with 6 experiments.

-We can use a list index to access the first flowFrame in the flowSet.
+We can index the list to access the first flowFrame in the flowSet.

 🎬 Type fs[[1]] to see the information about the first flowFrame in the flowSet: